Failte Ireland publishes Government of Ireland operational guidelines developed with industry groupsSeptember 15, 2020

-Fáilte Ireland has published sector-specific operational guidelines for the tourism industry to ensure the safe re-opening of tourism businesses on 29 June.
+Fáilte Ireland has published Government of Ireland sector-specific operational guidelines for the tourism industry to ensure the safe re-opening of tourism businesses on 29 June.

-The National Tourism Development Authority developed the guidelines in collaboration with industry groups; the Irish Hotels Federation (IHF), the Irish Self Catering Federation (ISCF), the Irish Caravan and Camping Council, the Association of Visitor Experiences (AVEA), Ireland’s Association of Adventure Tourism (IAAT) and B&B Ireland.
+The National Tourism Development Authority developed the guidelines based on Government of Ireland advice in association with industry groups; the Irish Hotels Federation (IHF), the Irish Self Catering Federation (ISCF), the Irish Caravan and Camping Council, the Association of Visitor Experiences (AVEA), Ireland’s Association of Adventure Tourism (IAAT) and B&B Ireland.
 Relevant Government departments including the Department of Transport, Tourism and Sport and the Department of Health, State agencies including the Health Service Executive (HSE), wider Government and the Labour Employer Economic Forum (LEEF) were also consulted in the drafting of these operational guidelines which are in line with the Government’s Roadmap for Reopening Society and Business and the Return to Work Safely Protocol.

 The guidelines provide detailed advice on the necessary systems to be implemented in order to instil public confidence and reboot business while adhering to public health advice and Government protocols.
 They are the first in a suite of new supports being rolled out by Fáilte Ireland to help tourism businesses to recover and re-open safely.

 The guidelines are now live on Fáilte Ireland’s dedicated COVID-19 Business Support Hub.

 - Download an overview of guidelines for re-opening for all sectors [pdf, 5mb]

 - Download the guidelines for re-opening hotels and guesthouses [pdf, 8.7mb]